NoahZinsmeister/ERC-1484/README.md

 ### Universal Identity Registry
 The Universal Identity Registry contains functionality for a user to establish their core identity and manage their `Associated Addresses` and `Resolvers`.
 It is important to note that this registry fundamentally requires transactions for every aspect of building out a user's identity through both resolvers and addresses.
 Nonetheless, we recognize the importance of global accessibility to dApps and identity applications; accordingly, we include the option for a delegated identity-building scheme that allows smart contracts called `Providers` to build out a user's identity through signatures without requiring users to pay gas costs.

-A `string` is proposed for user-friendliness instead of identifying individuals by an address.
+We propose that `Identities` be denominated by a `string` for user-friendliness instead of identifying individuals by an address.
 Identifying users by an address awkwardly provides added meaning to their owner address despite all linked addresses commonly identifying an individual.
 Further, it creates a more complicated user experience in passing their coreID to a resolver or third-party.
 Currently, the only practical way for a user to identify themselves is to copy-and-paste their Ethereum address or to share a QR code.
 While QR codes are helpful, we do not feel that they should be the sole notion of user-friendliness by which a user may identify themselves.

 ### Address Management
 The address management function is very low-level.
 It consists of trustlessly connecting multiple user-owned `claimed_addresses` to a user's `coreID`.
 It does not prescribe any special status to any given address, rather leaving this specification to identity applications built on top of the protocol - for instance, `management`, `action`, `claim` and `encryption` keys denominated in the ERC-725 standard.
 This allows a user to access common identity data from multiple wallets while still